-Free sale certificates (FSCs) and free sale statements (FSS)
+Free sale certificates, free sale statements and product registration certificates

 If you export food products manufactured in New Zealand, you may need a Free Sale Certificate (FSC) or a Free Sale Statement (FSS).
 Some dairy products also require product registration certificates.

 To apply for a FSC or FSS for grape wine, refer to Wine export requirements.